Table of Contents

 Regular transitional variations may also influence the scores.
 It is inappropriate to use an APGAR score alone to diagnose asphyxia.
 Babies rarely get a perfect score on this test.
-It is not a predictor of babies’ future behavior or intellect.
+It is not a predictor of a baby’s future behavior or intellect.

 Low Birth Weight

 When the weight of a baby at the time of birth is less than 2,500 grams, the baby is said to have a low birth weight.
-There is an epidemiological observation that newborns who weigh less than 2,500 g have 20 times more chances to die than those babies who are born with appropriate weight.
+There is an epidemiological observation that newborns who weigh less than 2,500g have a 20 times greater chance to die than those babies who are born with appropriate weight.

 What Causes Low Birth Weight?

-Low birth weight is commonly seen in cases of preterm delivery i.e. birth before 37 weeks of pregnancy.
-The shorter the gestation, the smaller is the baby and higher is the morbidity, disability and death risk.
+Low birth weight is commonly seen in cases of preterm delivery, i.e., birth before 37 weeks of pregnancy.
+The shorter the gestation, the smaller the baby and the higher the morbidity, disability, and death risk.